-Remarks by Governor at the 20th AICB Chartered Banker’s Graduation and Awards Ceremony - 'Reflection on Professionalism, Hippocratic Oath and the Banking Industry'Speaker: Muhammad bin Ibrahim Venue: Bangsar South City, Kuala Lumpur Language: English Speech Date: 13 May 2017
+Remarks by Governor at the 20th AICB Chartered Banker’s Graduation and Awards Ceremony - 'Reflection on Professionalism, Hippocratic Oath and the Banking Industry'Speaker: Muhammad bin Ibrahim, FCB Venue: Bangsar South City, Kuala Lumpur Language: English Speech Date: 13 May 2017

 Thank you for the opportunity to speak at the 20th AICB Chartered Banker’s Graduation and Awards Ceremony.
 My congratulations to the 1,062 graduates who have been certified across 15 qualifications.
 Today, you join the ranks of the over 18,600 banking professionals in the nation.
 Your graduation is not only an important step in your own careers, but also contributes to our shared aspirations of elevating the banking profession towards greater heights.